ODIM-Project/ODIM/docs/README.md

 A task represents an operation that takes more time than a user typically wants to wait and is carried out asynchronously.

 An example of a task is resetting an aggregate of servers.
-Resetting all the servers in a group is a time-consuming operation; the user waiting for the result would be blocked from performing other operations.
+Resetting all the servers in a group is a time-consuming operation.
+Users waiting for the result are blocked from performing other operations.
 Resource Aggregator for ODIM creates Redfish tasks for such long-duration operations and exposes Redfish `TaskService` APIs and `Task monitor` API.
 Use these APIs to manage and monitor the tasks until their completion, while performing other operations.

 **Supported endpoints**